 The spherical indentation is generally assumed (ISO14577, ) to occur as parabola with exponent 3/2.
 The non-indentation but only touching deduction of Hertz was taken as theoretical background, but there is concern, whether cones/pyramids/wedges could have the same exponent for loading parabolas.
 Experimentally it appeared that such behavior would be also valid for spherical indentations, but only for large R/h values and the low penetrations that are achieved.
-Also the present author Kaupp obtained good correlations with FN = kh3/2 plots in the studied spherical indentations, but the word “apparently” was added to this spherical exponent and an initial approximation was claimed.
+Also the present author Kaupp obtained good correlations with FN = kh3/2 plots from the published “spherical” indentations that he analyzed, but the word “apparently” was added to this spherical exponent and an initial approximation was claimed.
 As already mentioned, Sneddon did not get a parabola at all, but this deduction was disregarded in .
 The solution of Sneddon is as follows when his equation “6.13” is substituted in “6.15” on page 54 of .
-By now using the common letters for the corresponding subjects one obtains with strongly varying h/a- ratio = cotgβ (for ß cf. Figure 1) as a three-membered “solution”.
-From there with a = h/cotβ one obtains .
-This is not a parabola but cotβ is variable (E = “Young’s” modulus, ν = Poisson’s ratio).
+By now using the common letters for the corresponding subjects one obtains with strongly varying h/a- ratio = cotgβ (for β cf. Figure 1) as a three-membered “solution”.
+From there with one obtains .
+This is not a parabola but cotβ is variable (E = “Young’s” modulus, = Poisson’s ratio).
 Experimental results are not in agreement with the solution of Sneddon, as it depends on his undue premises (area instead of volume) that also led to the disproved exponent 2 for cone/ pyramid/wedge.
 The physical solution is now deduced.

 We first show how much the dimensionless volume factor of (3D) changes for various angles α between 30˚ (very deep impression) and 89.5˚ (very flat impression) in Table 1.
 They indicate the strong non-linear variation of the volume factor with the indention depth.

-Table 1 clearly shows the enormous variation of the dimensionless factor for Equation (3B) = (3D), which excludes a physical parabola exponent for spherical
+Table 1 clearly shows the enormous variation of the dimensionless factor for Equations (3B), which excludes a physical parabola exponent for spherical

 indentation load-depth curves.
 It is only valid for every single point of such curve with its own R/h ratio in accord with the physical deduction in Section 3.1, because the point by point changing pre-exponential dimensionless factor multiplies with the penetration resistance ksphere [N/m3/2] (cf. (2)).
 The claimed parabolas seem to be excluded under these conditions.
 There is the proviso that so named “experimental data” could have been somehow iterated and fitted.
 We do not invoke the sphere quality here.
 It is clearly seen at (3), that the calotte volume is not only described by h3 as we had it with the cone (pyramid, wedge) where we deduced the exponent 3/2 on h in Section 3.1.
 There is now a dimensionless factor that changes with the R/h ratio (3B).

 The physical deduction of the spherical loading curve using (3B) starts with the evidently coupled processes of volume formation and pressure formation.
 As in Section 3.1 it means (1).
-Both factors are proportional to the immersed volume and n + m must give 1 (1).
+Both factors relate to the immersed volume and n + m must give 1 (1).
 The total pressure (ptotal is the sum of p that remains + p for all plastic deformations) has to be considered, as it leads to reversible and to plastic deformations.
 It is without any doubt that ptotal is proportional to the impressed volume V. Thus and thus also FN-p are proportional to (4).
 So we obtain the exponent n = 1/3 when h is expressed in (5) and m = 2/3 because both exponents must add to 1.
-This is also the case for the correction factor.
 As the pressure part of the force is lost for the impression, it follows that is proportional to (6), and thus for the impression (7) where k takes care of the relevant chemo-physical properties of the material in question.
-FN-V is the measured normal force.
-It can now be abbreviated as FN in relation to the depth) (7) of the not self-similar spherical indenter.
+FN-V controls the depth and can now be abbreviated as FN in relation to the depth) (7) of the not self-similar spherical indenter.
 The calculation of α indicates the angle range of the experimental loading curves.
-Equation (7) shows that the penetration resistance [N/m] of spherical indentations is not constant and it cannot be easily compared with the k-values of pyramidal indentations.
-The latter can be normalized for indenters’ cone angles .
+Equation (7) shows that the penetration resistance [N/m3/2] of spherical indentations is not constant and it cannot be easily compared with the k-values of pyramidal indentations.
+The latter are normalized for their cone angles .
 The physical deduction uses the undeniable fact that the indenter volume is immersed into the material and that the force is in part used for pressure stress that produces elastic and plastic work.
 This pressure stress is not part of the depth formation that determines the immersed indenter volume.
 Earlier deductions did not care for the pressure part and they thus violated the first energy law and ISO 14577.
 Such unphysical “deductions” were mathematically very complicated and yielded false results.
-The physical deduction in this work does not need more than basic calculation rules in (1) and (3) through (7) for the spherical indentation with its inconstant penetration resistance ( [N/m]) with its materials factor k and the geometrical factor that also depends on the depth.
+The physical deduction in this work does not need more than basic calculation rules in (1) and (3) through (7) for the spherical indentation with its inconstant penetration resistance ( [N/m3/2]) with its materials factor k and the geometrical factor that also depends on the depth.
 Equation (1) is also the start point for the spherical indentation.

 The closed Equation (7) is the physical description of the loading curve for spherical indentations.
 However, there are further experimental reports telling that the exponent 3/2 describes spherical indentation parabolas sometimes without reliable knowledge of the conospherical radius.
 And there are rather useless “spherical indentations” when so called “effective radii” are continuously changed along the loading curve with power-law fitting .
 We therefore analyze only “experimental” measurements without such and other fittings or iterations.
 These appear to be the loading curves of a Ni-based superalloy with nominal largely rounded Berkovich up to the cone-point of 15.9 nm and a PDMS nominal experimental spherical indentation.
 Both exhibit large R/h ratios that decrease rapidly with the depth h.
 By doing so we compared the now disproved parabola approach using the Kaupp plot of Equation (2) and the physical loading curve Equation (7) for comparison purposes.
 The results are collected in Table 2 and Table 3, respectively, in Sections 3.2.2 and 3.2.3.